 I’ve never bought a pack specifically to run with fly fishing, but, rather, have always used running packs that I already own.
 I do like a pack with a couple pockets up front to store some fishing gear.
 Before heading out for your outing, do put your fly rod in the pack and try jogging around a bit to make sure that the rod doesn’t annoyingly bounce around, bang into your head, or otherwise annoy you.
 Trust me, this is no fun!

-Using a waist belt in addition to a running pack can provide you with some additional easy-access storage.
+Using a running belt in addition to a running pack can provide you with some additional easy-access storage.
 I often turn mine around when fishing so the main pocket is up front.

 What to Wear?